landgrab/landgrab/docs/SETUP.md

 ### Crash when trying to view plots

-Check that Rgeo is configured with Geos;
+Check that RGeo is configured with Geos;

 ```sh
 RGeo::Geos.supported?